 }

-Read our full Puppeteer MCP review for the detailed breakdown.
+Read our full Puppeteer MCP review for historical context.

 For production workloads at scale: Browserbase (3.5/5)

 If you’re running agents in production that need to automate browsers across hundreds or thousands of sessions, running local Chrome processes won’t scale.
-Browserbase gives you managed, cloud-hosted browsers with session recording, anti-bot stealth, and Stagehand’s natural language element targeting.
+Browserbase gives you managed, cloud-hosted browsers with session recording, anti-bot stealth, and Stagehand’s AI-native element targeting.

-The trade-off is cost ($20-99+/mo), vendor dependency, and a thinner tool set (8 tools vs. Playwright’s 25+).
-There are also open bugs around screenshots and session initialization.
+The trade-off is still cost ($20-99+/mo) and vendor dependency, though the performance improvements are substantial.
 For development and small-scale use, local Playwright is better.
 For production at scale, Browserbase is worth evaluating.

 Read our full Browserbase MCP review for the detailed breakdown.